nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 * **What does it mean for objects of your new type to be passed by value?**

-  <font color='red'>The copy constructor defines how pass-by-value is implemented for a type.</font>
+  The copy constructor defines how pass-by-value is implemented for a type

 * **What are the restrictions on legal values for your new type?**